yetessam/orange-heart-image-addressing/docs/design_doc.md

 ### DWeb Tech to Investigate, Consider Out of Scope
 - Nextcloud which is decentralized Google Drive
+- Fleek does storage on IPFS, its simple drag and drop

 ###  Source Content
-- Using DITA XML for source
+- Using OOTB DITA XML for source.